iorlas/django-thumb2/README.md

     >>> img.size
     (30, 50)

-This is no makes sense, itn't?
+This is no sense, itn't?
 Thats why i've reworked this myself.